ChartsCSS/ChartsCSS.org/src/customization/3d-effects.md

 ## Chart Reflection

-We can also use the webkit reflect effect to highlight the chart
+Use the webkit reflect effect to highlight the chart:

 ```css
 #custom-effect {